Do you want to make a separate RSS feed for each custom post type on your WordPress website?

 The easiest way to do this is by creating a separate template for your custom post type in your WordPress theme.

-For instance, if your custom post type is called movies then you can create an archive-{post_type}.php file in your WordPress theme.
+Now, if your custom post type is called movies, then you can create an archive-{post_type}.php

-After that, you can simply copy the contents from your theme’s existing archive.php template and start customizing your new template.
+After that, you can simply copy the contents from your theme’s archive.php template and start customizing your new template.

 You can simply add a plain HTML link to your post type archive feed using the following code: